d1618033/python-redfish-utility/docs/slate/source/includes/_ilocommands.md

 ilolicense *[LICENSE_KEY] [OPTIONS]*

 #### Description
-Set an iLO license on the current logged in server.
+Applies an iLO license on the currently logged in server.

 #### Parameters